 Selects the track repository that Rally should use to resolve tracks.
-By default the default track repository is used, which is available on Github.
+By default the default track repository is used, which is available in the Github project rally-tracks.
 See adding tracks on how to add your own track repositories.

 track